lronaldo/cpctelera/cpctelera/src/readme.txt

    2. - Install <Homebrew at http://brew.sh/> if you didn't have it.
    3. - Open a terminal and install XCode Command Line tools with this command,
    > xcode-select --install
-   4. - Install libboost from homebrew with this command,
+   4. - Install libboost and freeimage from homebrew with these commands,
    > brew install boost
+   > brew install freeimage

-Some things to take into account,
+Some things to take into account on OSX,
    * Some previous OSX systems may not understand the xcode-select --install command.
 On those systems, there usually are menu options from the XCode GUI to install Command Line Tools.
 If you need more advice, there is a <nice explanation on stack overflow about the XCode Command Line Tools at http://stackoverflow.com/questions/9329243/xcode-4-4-and-later-install-command-line-tools>.

 Topic: Installing CPCtelera in your system